Robpol86/glinet-wifi-band-switch/README.md

 ### Change TX power

-- [ ] Change TX power settings per band for the access point side of the router.
+- [ ] Change TX power settings per band for the access point side of the router
 - [ ] Changes should reflect in the web UI immediately

 ### Enable/disable AP bands

-- [ ] Enable or disable WiFi bands for the access point side of the router.
+- [ ] Enable or disable WiFi bands for the access point side of the router
 - [ ] Changes should reflect in the web UI immediately

+### Which files survive firmware upgrades?

+- [ ] Project should be non-volatile
+- [ ] Files and settings should survive firmware upgrades